H3liumBoy/Dungeon-Crawler-Carl-RPG/NPC's/Mordecai.md

 |highest_stat=Unknown
 }}

+Mordecai – Rat Hooligan.
+Level 50.

+Guildmaster of this guildhall.

+This is a Non-Combatant NPC.

+Hooligans are the smartest, fastest, and ugliest of the Rat-Kin race.
+While not as roided-out as a Rat Brute, or as Imma fireball yo ass as a Rat Shaman, Rat Hooligans offer the best of both worlds.
+They are physically strong, and they have a decent grasp of magic.

 He is a level 50 Guild Master and currently [[Donut|Princess Donut]]'s [[Manager Benefit|Manager]].
 He is currently on his last tour of crawl duty.

 == Description ==